 Larimer County 4-H Required Dog Vaccinations

 • Proof of Rabies vaccination is required for all dogs participating in any of the County 4-H Dog Workshops and the Larimer County Fair.
-You can bring proof of Rabies vaccination to the Dog Orientation or your first workshop or scan the certificate and email to the office: dkern@larimer.org Dogs will not be allowed to participate in County 4-H Dog Workshops, the Larimer County Fair, or the Colorado State Fair without proof of current Rabies vaccination.
+You can bring proof of Rabies vaccination to the Dog Orientation or your first workshop or scan the certificate and email to: bashorro@co.larimer.co.us Dogs will NOT be allowed to participate in County 4-H Dog Workshops, the Larimer County Fair, or the Colorado State Fair without proof of current Rabies vaccination.
 No exceptions.

 • Proof of Canine Distemper and Parvovirus vaccine is also required for the Larimer County Fair and Colorado State Fair, so please plan ahead.